JohnAtCristie/puppet-tbmr/README.md

 TODO:
 - Add support for 32-bit linux, Done
 - Add support for solaris
-- Add support for AIX, possile?
+- Add support for AIX, possible?
 - Use yum repo when availabel